Zero forcing irredundant sets: Introduction

 In light of Corollary \ref{c: forts}, it is reasonable to consider replacing private forts in Definition \ref{def: zir-set and number} with private \emph{minimal} forts.
-However, this modification does not align with the definition of irredundance: $v$ is a private neighbor of $u$ if $S\cap N[v]=\{u\}$, and this definition does not require that $S\cap N[x]=\{u\}$ implies that $N[v]\subseteq N[x]$.
+However, this modification does not align with the definition of irredundance: $v$ is a private neighbor of $u$ if $S\cap N[v]=\{u\}$ (where $N[v]=N(v)\cup\{v\}$), and this definition does not require that $S\cap N[x]=\{u\}$ implies that $N[v]\subseteq N[x]$.
 It also has an undesired consequence: For every graph $G$ and every vertex $v\in V(G)$, the set $\{v\}$ is an irredundant set.
-The same statement for $Z$-irredundance does not necessarily hold when restricting to private minimal forts.
-In particular, it does not hold for \emph{$Z$-irrelevant vertices} (introduced in \cite{Zrecon}), i.e., vertices that are not contained in any minimal zero forcing sets.
-By Proposition \ref{p:irrel-minF}, a vertex is $Z$-irrelevant if and only if it is not contained in any minimal fort.
+The same statement for $\Z$-irredundance does not necessarily hold when restricting to private minimal forts.